szczyglis-dev/py-gpt/README.md

 It supports chat, **Agents v2 (beta)** and other agent workflows, completions, Chat with Files (via `LlamaIndex`), image and video generation, and image analysis.
 Models can work with files, run Python and system or custom commands, transfer files, call external APIs, and search the web with `DuckDuckGo`, `Google` and `Microsoft Bing`.

-**PyGPT** also provides speech synthesis through `Microsoft Azure`, `Google`, `Eleven Labs` and `OpenAI`, plus speech recognition with `OpenAI Whisper`, `Google` and `Bing`.
+**PyGPT** also provides speech synthesis through `OpenAI`, `Microsoft Azure`, `Google Cloud / GenAI`, `Eleven Labs` and `xAI`, plus speech recognition with `OpenAI Whisper` (API or local), `Google / Google Cloud / GenAI`, `Bing` and `xAI Grok Voice`.
 It stores conversation history and memory, supports reusable presets, and can be extended with built-in or custom plugins for tools, automation and external integrations.

 **Showcase** (mp4, version `2.8.3`, build `2026-08-16`):